The short answer to “can you freeze ricotta cheese?” is yes, yes, you can.

 If you’re planning on storing your ricotta for over a month, consider double wrapping: either wrap your ricotta in plastic wrap before putting it in the airtight container or store the airtight container in a freezer bag.

-To thaw your ricotta cheese, either defrost it overnight in the refrigerator or leave the container on the counter in a pool of cold water for fast thawing.
+To unfreeze your ricotta cheese, you can either keep it in the fridge overnight or put the container in cold water on the counter for a quicker thaw.

 How Long Ricotta Cheese Lasts In The Freezer